CairX/extract-colors-py/README.rst

                             colors into one.
 Defaults to 32
       -l [N], --limit [N]   upper limit to the number of extracted colors presented in the output
+      -o {all,image,text}, --output {all,image,text}
+                            format(s) that the extracted colors should presented in

 ------------